thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 This type of action transfers you to a previously created dashboard of your choice.

-We assume that you are already familiar with the "[Add action](#add-action)" step and know how to do it.
+We assume that you are already familiar with the "[Add action](#add-action)" step.
 Therefore, we will proceed directly to the action configuration step.

 - Enter edit widget mode and open "Add action" window;
 - As an example for this manual, select "[Widget header button](#widget-header-button)" action source;